department-of-veterans-affairs/va.gov-team/products/platform/vsp-collaboration-cycle/product-outline.md

 - GitHub Label: `content-ia-team` `product support`
 - Slack channel: For questions/support on this use `#vfs-platform-support` or `#vsp-product-support`; for internal team communications use `#practice-areas-review-group`
 - Product POCs: Andrea H, Megan K
-- Stakeholders: all VFS teams using the platform to build on VA.gov; all practice area reviewers conduct non-code reviews
+- Stakeholders: all VFS teams using the platform to build on VA.gov; DEPO leads and team members embedded on VFS teams; all practice area reviewers conduct non-code reviews
+- Access information: Details in the `vsp-collaboration-cycle` folder in [/platform/working-with-vsp](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/platform/working-with-vsp/vsp-collaboration-cycle)

 #### Team Members